IgniteUI/igniteui-docfx/en/components/general/angular-grid-overview-guide.md

 `npm install –g igniteui-cli`

-Once the igniteui cli is installed you can easily bootstrap an application by following cli’s [guided experience](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli/step-by-step-guide.html "Step by step guide"), which builds a configured app that the end user can run with a single command:
+Once the igniteui cli is installed you can easily bootstrap an application by following cli’s [guided experience using the Ignite UI CLI](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli/step-by-step-guide-using-cli.html "Step by step guide using Ignite UI CLI") or [Ignite UI for Angular Schematics](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli/step-by-step-guide-using-angular-schematics.html "Step by step guide using Ignite UI for Angular Schematics"), which builds a configured app that the end user can run with a single command:

 `ig`